Cite this

 8 Proofs

-8.1 Proof that joint entropy of two random variables equals sum of individual entropies
+8.1 Proof that joint entropy of two independent random variables equals sum of individual entropies

 Taking advantage of the fact that the sum over any probability distribution is one, this reduces to: